david-hernandez/drupal8-oop/01-Basics/README.md

 When you create a new object, you instantiate it.
 As far as PHP is concerned, this is a bit more complicated than just creating a new variable, like a plain string of text.
-Instantiation creates an object using the class as a template; setting aside memory, and performing any required setup tasks.
+Instantiation creates an object using the class as a template, sets aside memory, and performs any required setup tasks.
 If I do this again, with `$my_animal2`, I now have two objects, each existing on its own and taking up its own memory.

 We need to know this, because there are ways to use classes without instantiating a new object.
 We'll get to